lakwarus/ballerina-camel-restful-service/README.md

             }).log("Get order error : error while processing getOrder");
 ```

-In the same way, I have implemented update-order and the delete-order functionalities and full source code of the application can be found here.
+Same way, I have implemented update-order and the delete-order functionalities and full source code of the application can be found [here](https://github.com/lakwarus/ballerina-camel-springboot-restful-microservice/blob/master/springboot-camel-restdsl/src/main/java/com/lakwarus/sample/pojo/SpringbootCamelRestdslApplication.java).

 ## Testing
 We can run the RESTful microservice that we developed above, in your local environment.